datagrok/modular-git-hooks/README.md

 We want to perform potentially many different behaviors for each hook, and turn some of those behaviors off for certain repositories, and not cause git to complain during updates if one developer uses a hook that another does not.
 So, we break each of the git hook scripts into a directory containing many mini-hooks, and the original hook script is replaced with a (symlink to a) dispatcher.
 The result looks like this:

 Each hook gets its own directory containing mini-hook scripts, each of which will be run by the dispatch script when appropriate.
-The dispatch script need not live here; it might be available at the system level as /opt/lib/githooks/dispatch or it might use this repository as a submodule.
+The dispatch script need not live here; it might assume it is available at the system level as `/opt/lib/githooks/dispatch` or it might use this repository as a submodule.

     hooks/
     ├── commit-msg.d/